Lip augmentation is a cosmetic procedure that can give you fuller, plumper lips.

 - Lip asymmetry (parts of lips are different sizes)

-- Lumps and irregularities in the lips
+- Lumps and uneven shapes in the lips

 - Injection into a blood vessel, causing tissue loss

 - Ulceration, scarring, or stiffening of the lip